 Orchestral scholars will hold leadership positions with the College's Symphony and Chamber Orchestras and perform together as their own ensemble.

-You will also recieve training through our Side by Side projects with the London Mozart Players, orchestral coaching from the London Philharmonic Orchestra, The Philharmonia, English Chamber Orchestra and the BBC Concert Orchestra.
+You will also receive training through our Side by Side projects with the London Mozart Players, orchestral coaching from the London Philharmonic Orchestra, The Philharmonia, English Chamber Orchestra and the BBC Concert Orchestra.
 You'll also receive coaching from our resident Tippett Quartet and have the opportunity to participate in projects with the Chiltern Music Academy.

 Scholars will collaborate with the College’s eminent resident ensembles The Tippett Quartet, and CHROMA, as well as with high profile professional musicians from around the world.